Snapped Chain Smashes Palisades Parkway Supervisor In Head

 A 62-year-old supervisor at the Palisades Interstate Parkway maintenance yard was hospitalized Wednesday after a chain snapped and hit him in the head.

-The supervisor was working on a car when the mishap occurred at the Closter facility just off off Route 9W around 11 a.m., responders said.
+The supervisor was working on a car when the mishap occurred at the Alpine facility just off off Route 9W around 11 a.m., responders said.

 He didn’t lose consciousness but was bleeding from a head wound, they said.